patojoke/get5/Help-on-Sourcemod.md

 But... to be able to use the "bad" (but fun) plugins you need to disable banprotection AND perform a "Server Update" to install the "bad" plugins (they are not installed by default to protect you from mistakenly running a public server with these plugin files in the filesystem).
 Once this is done you can now enable the "bad" plugins and start the server.

+The following "bad" plugins are supported:

+* [Franug-Weapon_Paints](https://github.com/Franc1sco/Franug-Weapon_Paints) (type !ws in chat to get a menu where you can select different weapon skins)
+* [Franug-Knifes](https://github.com/Franc1sco/Franug-Knifes) (type !knife in chat to get a menu where you can select different knives)

+This youtube [clip](https://www.youtube.com/watch?v=vsfRU4sJ_LU)showcases these plugins.

 You can reenable **banprotection** but it will take some manual steps to get all "bad" plugin files off the file system.

 To reenable **banprotection** do the following: